Oral Histories of Seafaring for Climate Resilience

 Hoʻopakele Heiau: Community-Based Archaeology in Hilo, Hawaiʻi

+The purpose of this project is to protect a heiau (sacred site) adjacent to the Hilo Harbor, through partnerships with Kanaka Maoli (Native Hawaiian) community members, archaeologists, college students, and other stakeholders.
 The Hilo Harbor is currently expanding its facilities, with more development planned for the coming years, and the heiau at Baker’s Beach is immediately adjacent to the Harbor’s proposed development site.
 Through documentation (archival studies, photography, mapping, and interviews with elders) and sustained presence on the heiau site (regular clearing of vegetation), our group seeks to ensure the protection of one of the few remaining heiau known in the town of Hilo.
 To this end, our group, Hoʻopakele Heiau, has secured a Stewardship agreement with the State Historic Preservation Division, to formally take responsibility for the care of this cultural site.

-Researchers: Kathleen Kawelu , Donald Pakele
+Researchers: Kathleen Kawelu, Donald Pakele

 David B. Lyman’s Papers

+The purpose of this project is to publish a companion volume to Sarah Lyman’s papers, which was published a number of years ago and is available in the Lyman Museum’s gift shop.
 The Lyman Museum hopes to publish a selection of journals, letters, sermons, and reports written by missionary David B.Lyman in Hawaiʻi between 1831 and 1884.
 Lyman’s historically important papers have never been made available so Wolforth is editing David Lyman’s papers to add to the historical record of Hilo.
 The Lyman Museum hopes these writings will be useful to those who wish to view the changing social history of nineteenth century Hilo through the eyes of a missionary and educator.

 Researcher: Lynne Wolforth